 We strive to ensure that our school community is a place where the potential of each individual is recognised and respected, where excellence is pursued and where staff, parents and students co-operate for the common good.
-This is encapsulated in our Mission Statement.
+This is encapsulated in our Mission Statement below.

-Our school is a caring Christian community in which students have the opportunity to grow academically, creatively, emotionally, physically and spiritually in a healthy, safe environment.
+- Our aim is the pursuit of excellence through a holistic education based on Gospel values in which students have the opportunity to grow academically, creatively, emotionally, physically and spiritually in a healthy and safe environment.

-Our school is a place where children can develop their individual gifts and talents and use them in loving and responsible service of others.
+- Our school is a place where children can develop their individual gifts and talents and use them in loving and responsible citizenship.

-All students are cherished equally, regardless of ability or creed.
+- In our school, all students are cherished equally, regardless of ability, race or creed.
 They are unique and we recognise, support and develop the potential of each pupil in consultation with their parents.

 On September 23, 1833 the school opened its doors to receive pupils.
 Mother Teresa had been told that there was a great demand for such a school but, on the opening day, only one pupil presented herself.
 However by January 1834, there were 27 pupils.
 As more accommodation was required, No. 53 St. Stephen’s Green, was purchased and the school moved from Harcourt Street to the Green on October 6th, 1841.
 By 1846 there were 20 boarders and 30 day students in “The Green.”
 On January 11, 1844, Daniel O’Connell visited the Green and enrolled his two grandchildren.